 * Electrical Losses to be based on the lower MVA (base) applicable to the Unit and the Electrical Losses Guarantee assumes the cooling fans are not in operation.
 Total losses are defined to be the sum of the no load losses and the load losses.

-Exhibit A-3

-Performance Test Standard